Definition

 Samba is a meld-making card game, in the same genre as other fun games such as Canasta or Hand and Foot.
-Canasta and Samba are very similar games, with one a few small rule changes that differentiate the two.
+It’s very similar games, with a few small rule changes that differentiate them.

-Canastra is traditionally played with a single deck, while the Samba card game is played with multiple, usually two though sometimes three.
+Canastra is traditionally played with a single deck, while Samba is played with multiple, usually two, though sometimes three decks.

 In addition to the 4 Jokers present in the deck, the 2s of each suit (♥♦♣♠) are also considered wild cards.
 These wild cards may be substituted in a spread, also known as a meld, for other cards that might be used in the spread normally.